CS5008Fall2025/c-practice-zembug/Report.md

    ```
    Would the code run correctly?
 Even if it does compile, what would be some potential runtime issues?
 After answering your thoughts, put the output of a run below (you may need to run it a few times).

    This program will compile, but it will not always run correctly.
-The problem is in the function new_point.
-Inside that function, a variable pt is created on the stack, and then the function returns the address of that local variable.
-As soon as the function ends, that memory is no longer valid, so the pointer you return points to something that no longer exists.
-Using this pointer later in main leads to undefined behavior.
-Sometimes the program might seem to work and print the expected values, but other times it might print random numbers or even crash with a segmentation fault.
+The problem is in the function `new_point`.
+Inside that function, a variable `pt` is created, and then the function returns the address of that local variable.
+As soon as the function ends, that memory is becomes invalid, so the pointer returned points to something that no longer exists.
+Using this pointer later in `main` leads to undefined behavior.
+While the program might sometimes appear to work or print garbage values, I ran it 100 times on Ubuntu and consistently received a segmentation fault as output.

-   Ran 100 times and only received the following output using Ubuntu:
    ```text
    Segmentation fault (core dumped)